-Figure 11 defines a job that executes the E-level assembler program, the largest linkage editor available at the installation, the load module produced by the linkage editor, and the TESTRAN editor.
+Figure 11 defines a job that executes the largest assembler and linkage editor available at the installation, the load module produced by the linkage editor, and the TESTRAN editor.
 The statements in the figure are numbered, and are explained in the correspondingly numbered paragraphs below.
 The shaded statements are optional.